eric-famiglietti/gc-qrcode/README.md

 ### Configuring your code

-    // The following methods are provided for configuring your QR code
-    // Only size is required for generating a code
+The following methods are provided for configuring your QR code.
+Only size is required to generate a code.

     $this->gc_qrcode->size(350)
                     ->data("http://example.com/")
                     ->output_encoding('UTF-8')